ska-telescope/ska-osd/README.md

 poetry shell
 ```

-To build a new Docker image for the OET, run
+To build a new Docker image for the OSD, run

 ```
 make oci-build